JurajBurian/JurajBurian.github.io/content/posts/cats-demo-open-errors.md

 But can we effectively use this mechanism to describe errors at the API level?

-> An open error model is a practical solution to certain limitations in Scala's compile-time type resolution.
-Specifically, it addresses how Scala's compiler resolves to the most abstract type by default.
-When using sealed trait hierarchies for errors, this prevents the use of union types for more precise error handling.
+> _Remark:_ Open errors address Scala's type generalization in unions.
+When errors inherit from a common parent, the compiler collapses distinct error types into their shared parent type.
+This defeats the purpose of using union types for precise error handling.

 In the Cats ecosystem, we have the `cats.data.EitherT` monad transformer, which allows us to combine an arbitrary effect type `F` with the behavior of `Either`.
 This becomes particularly powerful when combined with union types in Scala 3.